gjbex/Best-practices-for-scientific-computing/docs/code_style.md

 development pipeline, either as git pre-commit hooks, or as part of a more substantial CI/CD setup on GitHub or GitLab.

+A formatter makes code consistent; it does not normally look for correctness defects.
+Linters, type checkers, compiler diagnostics, and related [static-analysis tools](static_analysis.md) provide different checks and are covered separately.

 Another issue is code formatting is the maximum number of characters on a line.
 Some guidelines for programmers have very strong opinions on that, while other are more tolerant.